Some cats switch to attack mode while being stroked because they:

 Petting aggression is not a personal slight.
 The cat may really like the person who is stroking him and probably feels no anger toward that person.
 He’s reacting to the discomfort rather than the individual, and the behaviour is just a reflex.

 There are a number of medical problems that may cause a cat to lash out when being petted due to pain.
 These include arthritis, parasites, inflammatory polyps, dental issues, hip dysplasia, and a variety of other conditions.
-Whenever a formerly calm cat begins acting aggressively, a full veterinary check-up is recommended to rule out medical problems and parasite infestation.
+Whenever a formerly calm cat begins acting aggressively, a full veterinary check-up is recommended to rule out medical problems.